COURSE CALENDAR – MINISTRY FRAMEWORK DOCUMENT

 “Learning is enhanced when students think independently and honestly”.
 It is expected that students will demonstrate respect for the intellectual property rights of others and adhere to a code of honour in all course activities.
-Students must understand that the tests/exams they complete and the assignments they submit for evaluation must be their own work and that cheating and plagiarism will not be condoned.
+By accessing all OVS tests and exams, students necessarily agree to the understanding that these assessments, and any work submitted for evaluation, must be their own work and that any instances of cheating or plagiarism will not be tolerated.

 PLAGIARISM IS DEFINED BY OVS AS